Andretta

 About Palampur

-Known as the "Tea capital of North lndia", Palampur is a town lying in the laps of the Kangra valley, surrounded by tea gardens and pine forests which gradually merge with the Dhauladhar ranges.
-Located at an elevation of 1,472 m above sea-level at the confuence of the Himalayas and plains, it enjoys the best of both but the horrors of neither, which makes it a huge attraction for tourists from lndia and abroad alike.
-The town has derived its name from the local word 'palum', meaning lots of water, which is attributed to the numerous steams flowing across the valley.
-Besides being a treasure trove of scenic beauty, it has also been a hotbed of art and culture for a very long time, which provides something for people of all tastes. lt also has a large number of iconic temples and buildings constructed during the colonial period.
+Known as the “Tea capital of North India”, Palampur is a town lying in the lap of the Kangra valley, surrounded by tea gardens and pine forests which gradually merge with the Dhauladhar ranges.
+Located at an elevation of 1,472 m above sea level at the confluence of the Himalayas and plains, it enjoys the best of both but the horrors of neither, which makes it a huge attraction for tourists from India and abroad alike.

 About Andretta slipware pottery